Review: Citroen Berlingo MPV (2018)

 Van-like cabin will not be to everyone's taste.
 Lots of body roll in the corners.

 Recently Added To This Review

 The new edition – Flair XTR – tops the Berlingo range and showcase the wide range of equipment available.
-Flair XTR versions offer the same outstanding modularity as the original Feel...
+Has the following as standard.
+Modutop Roof – a panoramic glass roof that floods...
 Read more